 A redraw facility allows you to make additional repayments into your loan account and then access these extra funds when necessary.
 It has two key advantages: it encourages borrowers to make extra repayments, thereby saving on interest costs; and it provides flexible access to funds when they are most needed.
-A redraw facility is available on most variable rate loans.
-Not all lenders offer redraw facilities on their fixed rate loans.
+An unlimited redraw facility is available on all RAMS variable rate loans.
+RAMS also offers a limited redraw facility on fixed rate loans.

 A redraw fee may be charged to cover or partially cover the lender's internal costs of allowing the borrower to redraw funds.

 To replace or extend an existing loan with funds from either the same or another lender.